Smin Bayan: Renewal of war (1408–1414)

 Minye Kyawswa represented as the Min Kyawzwa nat tried to get Upakaung (Bayan) to defect.

+Lagun Ein and Smin Bayan fought Burmese troops together with their double swords.

 Upakaung was again called into service when Razadarit renewed the war in 1408.
 The frontline commander served with distinction until he was captured by the enemy in 1414.

 Even before his capture, Upakaung had long been noticed by the Ava high command.
 He was one of the commanders that drove back the Ava forces led by King Minkhaung I in 1408.
 In 1412–1413, he repeatedly held off Crown Prince Minye Kyawswa near Prome (Pyay).
 So impressed was Minye Kyawswa that he tried to get Upakaung to defect.
 The crown prince asked to meet Upakaung in person under the guise of a truce negotiation.
 When they met near Talezi, on the west bank of the Irrawaddy river near Prome, Minye Kyawswa offered Upakaung a prominent governorship on par with the governorship of Prome.
 Upakaung refused the offer.

 But he could not stem the tide of war.
-In late 1414, now known by his new title of Smin Bayan (Smin Baram), he led a counterattack on Ava supply lines.
+In late 1414, now known by his new title of Smin Bayan (Smin Baram), (Note: He may have received the title as early as 1413.
+In the chronicle Razadarit Ayedawbon (Pan Hla 2005: 283-284), the name Smin Bayan appears soon after the death of Gen. Byat Za (c.
+March 1413).
+But in the main chronicles (Yazawin Thit Vol. 1 2012: 249) and (Hmannan Vol. 2 2003: 23) Smin Bayan first appears in 1414; furthermore, the title of Smin Upakaung was succeeded by another commander, whose previous title was Minhla Kyawkhaung.) he led a counterattack on Ava supply lines.
 But Minye Kyawswa beat back the attack, and captured Bayan and 20 other senior Hanthawaddy commanders.
 The crown prince took a break from the campaign, and made a 17-day trip to personally bring Bayan to Ava (Inwa), before returning to the southern front.

 In Ava's service (by 1415–1423)

 At Ava, Bayan was initially put in prison.
 He soon decided to switch sides, agreeing to fight for Ava against an invading Chinese army.
 According to the Burmese chronicles, he was instrumental in driving back the Chinese.
 For this victory, he is mythologized and celebrated in Burmese history.
 While chronicles perhaps simplistically state he switched sides because he did not want to be in prison forever, modern Burmese narratives have portrayed Bayan's decision in pan-Burmese nationalist terms, as overcoming internal differences between fraternal Burmese nations and fighting against a common foreign aggressor.
+(Note: See the Burmese encyclopedia Myanma Swezon Kyan (MSK Vol. 13 1973: 33–37) and (Ne Soe Htet 2011): Bayan decided to fight for Ava because he feared Chinese domination more.
+The writings however do not mention that Pegu was in fact allied with China.)